mobiletest2016/machine-learning-articles/articles/how-to-use-hinge-squared-hinge-loss-with-keras.md

 [![](images/hinge_squared-1024x511.png)]

-Squared hinge loss is nothing else but a square of the output of the hinge's \[latex\]max(...)\[/latex\] function.
+Squared hinge loss is nothing else but a square of the output of the hinge's $max(...)$ function.
 It generates a loss function as illustrated above, compared to regular hinge loss.

 As you can see, larger errors are punished more significantly than with traditional hinge, whereas smaller errors are punished slightly lightlier.

-Additionally, especially around \[latex\]target = +1.0\[/latex\] in the situation above (if your target were \[latex\]-1.0\[/latex\], it would apply there too) the loss function of traditional hinge loss behaves relatively non-smooth, like the ReLU activation function does so around \[latex\]x = 0\[/latex\].
+Additionally, especially around $target = +1.0$ in the situation above (if your target were $-1.0$, it would apply there too) the loss function of traditional hinge loss behaves relatively non-smooth, like the ReLU activation function does so around $x = 0$.
 Although it is very unlikely, it might impact how your model optimizes since the loss landscape is not smooth.
 With squared hinge, the function is smooth - but it is more sensitive to larger errors (outliers).

 Therefore, choose carefully! 😉